Trade and 'tyrants': the dying days of NAFTA

 "Somehow it got back to the president," said the source, who spoke on condition of anonymity in order to speak freely about the details.
 "At that point, we saw everything that happened on Wednesday."

-That morning, before Trump's news conference, U.S. Ambassador David MacNaughton spoke at an event in Toronto with U.S.-based website Politico, where on a scale of one to 10, he put the chances of the two sides being able to reach a deal at "five."
+That morning, before Trump's news conference, David MacNaughton, Canada's ambassador to the U.S, told an event in Toronto with U.S.-based website Politico that on a scale of one to 10, the chances of the two sides being able to reach a deal was "five."

 After Trump's news conference, "the only difference was that instead of seeing the glass half-full, I was seeing it half-empty," MacNaughton chuckled in an interview.